-- If an organization cannot comply with this requirement because other climate change mitigation targets do not exist, it can comply with the requirement by reporting this to be the case. - Other climate change mitigation targets include any business, operational, engagement, and governance targets used to drive and monitor the progress of its transition plan, including net-zero emissions and energy efficiency targets.
-Examples of reporting what is covered by the other climate mitigation targets include entities included for energy efficiency and governance targets, stakeholder categories for stakeholder engagement targets, and GHG emissions scopes included for net-zero targets. - In the context of net-zero emissions targets, consistent with the climate change mitigation hierarchy, - 372 organizations should prioritize implementing all feasible technical and scientific actions to avoid - and reduce GHG emissions across their value chains in alignment with the global effort needed to - 374 limit global warming to 1.5°C. According to the latest scientific evidence, GHG removals within and - beyond the value chain can only be used to counterbalance residual GHG emissions as the last step - of the mitigation hierarchy [11].
-Residual GHG emissions refer to the unabated GHG emissions after - the organization has reduced at least 90% of its GHG emissions, and further reduction is not possible. - 378 If an organization is subjected to sectoral decarbonization pathways [11] [12], it may be subjected to a - different percentage of GHG emissions reduction.
-For example, some sectors are expected to - achieve net-zero emissions targets with no residual GHG emissions. - For more information on other climate change mitigation targets, see references [11] and [12] in the - 382 Bibliography. - 383 Beyond value chain mitigation (BVCM), i.e., climate contributions, cannot be used to counterbalance - residual GHG emissions for reaching net-zero emissions targets.
-For further information on mitigation - beyond the value chain, see the Guidance to 102-10-d and reference [20] in the Bibliography. - 386 See Disclosures 102-9 and 102-10 for more information about GHG removals and carbon credits.
+If an organization cannot comply with this requirement because other climate change mitigation targets do not exist, it can comply with the requirement by reporting this to be the case.

+Other climate change mitigation targets include any business, operational, engagement, and governance targets used to drive and monitor the progress of its transition plan, including net-zero emissions and energy efficiency targets.
+Examples of reporting what is covered by the other climate mitigation targets include entities included for energy efficiency and governance targets, stakeholder categories for stakeholder engagement targets, and GHG emissions scopes included for net-zero targets.

+In the context of net-zero emissions targets, consistent with the climate change mitigation hierarchy, organizations are expected to prioritize implementing all feasible technical and scientific actions to avoid and reduce GHG emissions across their value chains in alignment with the global effort needed to limit global warming to 1.5°C. According to the latest scientific evidence, GHG removals within and beyond the value chain can only be used to counterbalance residual GHG emissions as the last step of the mitigation hierarchy [11].
+Residual GHG emissions refer to the unabated GHG emissions after the organization has reduced at least 90% of its GHG emissions, and further reduction is not possible.

+If an organization is subjected to sectorial decarbonization pathways [11] [12], it may be subjected to a different percentage of GHG emissions reduction.
+For example, some sectors are expected to achieve net-zero emissions targets with no residual GHG emissions.

+For more information on other climate change mitigation targets, see references [11] and [12] in the Bibliography.

+Beyond value chain mitigation (BVCM), i.e., climate contributions, cannot be used to counterbalance residual GHG emissions for reaching net-zero emissions targets.
+For further information on mitigation beyond the value chain, see the Guidance to 102-10-d and reference [20] in the Bibliography.

+See Disclosures 102-9 and 102-10 for more information about GHG removals and carbon credits.

-387 Guidance to 102-1-g
+Guidance to 102-1-g

-- 388 According to the International Labour Organization (ILO), a just transition involves greening the - 389 economy in a way that is as fair and inclusive as possible to everyone concerned, creating decent - 390 work opportunities, and leaving no one behind.
-A just transition involves maximizing the social and - 391 economic opportunities of climate action while minimizing and carefully managing any negative - 392 impacts.
-This is achieved through effective stakeholder engagement and respect for fundamental - 393 labor principles and rights. - 394 Key principles of a just transition are included in the ILO's Guidelines for a just transition towards - 395 environmentally sustainable economies and societies for all [9], the UNFCCC's Just transition of the - workforce, and the creation of decent work and quality jobs [13], and the UN Declaration on the
+According to the International Labour Organization (ILO), a just transition involves greening the economy in a way that is as fair and inclusive as possible to everyone concerned, creating decent work opportunities, and leaving no one behind.
+A just transition involves maximizing the social and economic opportunities of climate action while minimizing and carefully managing any negative impacts.
+This is achieved through effective stakeholder engagement and respect for fundamental labor principles and rights.

-- 397 Rights of Indigenous Peoples [2].
-These instruments put decent work, social dialogue and protection, 398 recognition of labor rights, and at-risk or vulnerable groups at the center of the just transition. - 399 The organization should report:
+Key principles of a just transition are included in the ILO's Guidelines for a just transition towards environmentally sustainable economies and societies for all [9], the UNFCCC's Just transition of the workforce, and the creation of decent work and quality jobs [13], and the UN Declaration on the Rights of Indigenous Peoples [2].
+These instruments put decent work, social dialogue and protection, recognition of labor rights, and at-risk or vulnerable groups at the center of the just transition.